hollasch/LSON/README.md

 |  1.2e+2 |     Yes     |

-Note that alternate number formats, such as `0xffeb` or `0b00100001` will fail to be recognized as Humon numbers, and will instead be interpreted as unquoted strings.
+Note that alternate number formats, such as `0xffeb` or `0b00100001` will fail to be recognized as LSON numbers, and will instead be interpreted as unquoted strings.
 Optional string quoting then allows such numbers can be interpreted naturally by a particular interpreter (such as C++), so that these special formats can be recognized & processed natively.

 Reserved Values
 ---------------
-The following special values are reserved in Humon:
+The following special values are reserved in LSON:

   - `null`
   - `true`